choth02/github-hook/README.md

   github-hook help [TASK]                                                  # Describe available tasks or one specific task github-hook list user/repo                                               # List hooks in the given repository github-hook email user/repo events --address=ADDRESS                     # Add an email hook in the given repository.
-Events must be separated by commas. github-hook web user/repo events --url=URL                               # Add a web hook in the given repository.
-Events must be separated by commas. github-hook campfire user/repo events --room=ROOM --subdomain=SUBDOMAIN  # Add a campfire hook in the given repository.
+Events must be separated by commas. github-hook web user/repo events --url=URL --content-type=json           # Add a web hook in the given repository.
+Events must be separated by commas.
+Content type defaults to form encoded. github-hook campfire user/repo events --room=ROOM --subdomain=SUBDOMAIN  # Add a campfire hook in the given repository.
 Events must be separated by commas. github-hook delete user/repo hook_number                                 # Delete the hook from the given repository
 ```